 Can I count hours from the college I transferred from or from my high school?
 No, only the hours obtained while enrolled as an NMU student count.

 Can I be registered for more than one edge?
-Yes, you can work towards as many edges as you want once you are registered.
+Yes, you can work towards as many edges as you want once you have attended a Superior Edge orientation.

 Can I double count hours?
 Unfortunately, you aren’t able to double count hours.

 How can I log particular activities that are ongoing and consume many hours every week?
 Keep a running total during the week and then log the total hours at the end of the week will be the easiest.

 Can I use hours when I’m getting paid?
 Yes, if your job has something to do with your major or minor, you can count it towards the Real World Edge.
 If you’re a supervisor or manager at your job, you can count those hours towards the Leadership Edge.

 Does involvement in any student organization count?
 It depends upon your role.
 Is it a leadership position, pertinent to your major or minor, or is it a club or student organization that takes you outside your own comfort zone for diversity?
 If so, then it would.

 What is civic engagement?
 Individual and collective actions designed to identify and address issues of public concern.
 It can include efforts to directly address an issue, work with others in a community to solve a problem or interact with the institutions of representative democracy.
 (Pew Charitable Trusts) Some examples of civic engagement include: attending political, governmental, ASNMU, non-profit, or board (i.e., NMU Board of Trustee, etc.) meetings; attending public hearings; or volunteering for a political campaign/project, etc. To see what civic engagement opportunities we have available now, please click here.